AI4EPS/EPS88_PyEarth/docs/README.md

-Welcome to EPS88 PyEarth: A Python Introduction to Earth Science
+# PyEarth: A Python Introduction to Earth Science

 <!-- [![documentation](https://github.com/ai4eps/EPS207_Observational_Seismology/actions/workflows/docs.yml/badge.svg)](https://ai4eps.github.io/EPS207_Observational_Seismology/) -->

+Welcome to PyEarth, a course designed to introduce students to the intersection of Python programming and Earth Science.
+This course is tailored for students interested in applying computational methods to understand our planet.

-Earthquakes and El Ninos are examples of natural hazards in California.
-The course uses Python/Jupyter Notebook and real-world observations to introduce students to these and other Earth phenomena and their underlying physics.
-The students will learn how to access and visualize the data, extract signals, and make probability forecasts.
-The final module is a project that synthesizes the course material to make a probabilistic forecast.
-The course will be co-taught by a team of EPS faculty, and the focus of each semester will depend on the expertise of the faculty in charge.
+The course uses Python/Jupyter Notebook and real-world observations to introduce students to various Earth phenomena and their underlying physics.
+Students will learn how to access and visualize data, extract signals, and make probability forecasts.

-The class will be a combination of lectures and hands-on exercises.
-We will use primarily Python (obpsy, numpy, scipy, matplotlib, pytorch, etc.) as programming languages.
-The course is designed for undergraduate students.
-No prior knowledge of Earth Science is required.
+The class is designed for undergraduate students, and no prior knowledge of Earth Science is required.
+In this course, you will:

+- Learn the basics of Python programming
+- Explore fundamental Earth Science concepts
+- Apply data analysis techniques to real-world Earth Science problems
+- Gain hands-on experience with popular Python libraries such as NumPy, Pandas, Matplotlib, and scikit-learn
+- Develop skills in machine learning and its applications in Earth Science
+- Work on practical projects to reinforce your learning

+Twill consist of a combination of lectures and hands-on exercises from the basics of Python to advanced topics like neural networks and their applications in Earth Science.
+By the end of this course, you'll have a foundation in both Python programming and Earth Science analysis techniques.

 ## [Syllabus](syllabus.md)